gtif-cerulean/cerulean-client/tutorials/landslide_risk_tutorial.md

-# Landslide Risk
+# Land Stability

-The landslide risk capability uses Interferometric SAR (InSAR) techniques to determine whether the stability of peat bogland is suitable for windfarm development.
+The Land Stability algorithm uses Interferometric SAR (InSAR) techniques to determine whether the stability of peat bogland is suitable for windfarm development.
 The InSAR technique uses Sentinel-1’s Single Look Complex (SLC) product.
 Millimetre-sized changes can be tracked using InSAR by studying the same area at two different time points.
 Areas exhibiting larger changes over time are deemed to be at higher risk of landslides.

 1\.
-Using the "Select Indicator" menu, select the "Landslide Risk" capability.
+Using the "Select Indicator" menu, select the "Land Stability" algorithm.

 ![](assets/landslide_risk_tutorial/ascreenshot_562cc964d30e4f938b06d1ee503b3f9a_text_export.jpeg)